Catherine22/Frontend-Development/JavaScript/README.md

 -   hidden classes
 -   inline caching

-### Call stack vs. memory heap
+### Call stack vs memory heap

-As code runs, it pushes functions into the stack, and pup out after the execution.
-Simple variables can be stored on the stack, whereas objects and complex data structures are stored in memory heaps.
+As code runs, it pushes functions into the stack and pup out after the execution.
+Simple variables can be stored on the stack, whereas objects and complex data structures are persistent in memory heaps.

 ### Threading

 **Javascript is a single-threaded programming language**.
-But sometimes Javascript can be 'asynchronous', and that's because browsers provide **Web APIs**, which is written in language like C++ to help Javascript to do a couple of operations.
+But sometimes Javascript can be ''asynchronous, and that is because browsers provide **Web APIs**, which is written in languages like C++ to help Javascript do a couple of operations.
 E.g. DOM, fetch.

-Being single-threaded means there is only one call stack while running, take a look at an example of call stack:
+Being single-threaded means there is only one call stack while running.
+Take a look at an example of call stacks:

 ```Javascript
 function a() {